suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 **What is Unity Gain?**

 When passing audio through a piece of gear, if the output level is the same as when the device is not in the signal path, “unity gain” has been achieved — input equals output, level-wise.
-Basically, you put one volt in, you get one volt out, which is said to equal a gain of one or “unity.”
+You put one volt in, you get one volt out, which is said to equal a gain of one or “unity.”

 -